How to Know When Your Parents Should Stop Driving

 - Ridesharing apps like Uber or Lyft are convenient, but seniors may be a little leery about these new services.
 Offer to ride along with them on a few trips so they can see how ridesharing works.

-- Many senior living communities offer convenient and regularly scheduled transportation to medical appointments, shopping and community events and programs.
+- Many senior living communities offer convenient and regularly scheduled transportation to medical appointments, shopping, community events, and programs.

-- Services like Amazon Prime, Instacart, GrubHub and grocery and pharmaceutical delivery options can deliver almost everything right to your parent’s door.
+- Services like Amazon Prime, Instacart, GrubHub and grocery and pharmaceutical delivery options can deliver almost everything right to the front door.

 - Look for free community-based senior transport services.
 Many nonprofits, like the American Cancer Society and churches, offer free transportation to medical appointments.

-If you’re really having a hard time getting through to your parent, point out the effects their decision could have on others.
-For instance, ask them if they feel confident in their abilities to drive their grandkids safely around town.
+If you’re having a hard time getting through, point out how their decision could affect others.
+For instance, ask them if they feel confident driving their grandkids safely around town.
 They may be willing to risk their safety, but the thought of their grandkids getting hurt could bring them back to reality.
 Besides the more obvious consequences, if they damage someone else’s property or injure another person, they risk a lawsuit and losing their hard-earned retirement savings.

-Recognizing the warning signs and talking to aging parent or loved one may not be easy.
-However, if you start early and plan ahead with the right understanding, the conversation can be successful.
-And down the road, everyone will feel better and assured that your parents are safe and well-cared for.
+Recognizing the warning signs and talking to an aging parent or loved one may not be easy.
+However, the conversation can be successful if you start early and plan ahead with the right understanding.
+Down the road, everyone will feel better and be assured that your parents are safe and well-cared for.

 Where You Live Matters is powered by the American Seniors Housing Association (ASHA), a respected voice in the senior housing industry.
 ASHA primarily focuses on legislative and regulatory advocacy, research, and educational opportunities and networking for senior living executives, so they can better understand the needs of older adults across the country.